MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/guarded-fabric-shielded-vm/guarded-fabric-manage-hgs.md

 As a reminder, certificates added to HGS using thumbprints require manual replication of the private keys to each node.
 You will need to repeat this step on each additional node you add to the restored HGS cluster.

-#### Review attestation policies
+#### Review imported attestation policies
-After you've imported your settings from a backup, it is recommended to closely [review all of the imported policies](TODO) using `Get-HgsAttestationPolicy` to make sure only the hosts you trust to run shielded VMs will be able to successfully attest.
+After you've imported your settings from a backup, it is recommended to closely review all the imported policies using `Get-HgsAttestationPolicy` to make sure only the hosts you trust to run shielded VMs will be able to successfully attest.
-If you find any policies which no longer match your security posture, you can [disable or remove them](TODO).
+If you find any policies which no longer match your security posture, you can [disable or remove them](#review-attestation-policies).

 #### Run diagnostics to check system state
 After you have finished setting up and restoring the state of your HGS node, you should run the HGS diagnostics tool to check the state of the system.